 The good news is, funding is available to support your investment.
 Most banks offer SBA (Small Business Administration) loans.
 In fact, some specialize in loans specifically for the healthcare industry.
 Other sources of funding include grants—especially associated with rural development, physician practice loans, and lines of credit.
 Finding investors, especially for smaller scale urgent care providers, can be a little more difficult—but not out of the question.

 If you’re not sure where to begin, hire an urgent care consultant to help guide you as you create a business plan, make your decisions and avoid the pitfalls.

-If you want to learn more about launching your urgent care, read the first post in our Startup Series, 7 Simple Things to Think About Before Opening an Urgent Care.
+If you want to learn more about launching your urgent care, read the first post in our Startup Series, The Giant eBooks for Urgent Care Startups.